RWS/studio-api-docs/apiconcepts/translationmemory/reading_translation_unit_system_information.md

 ```
 ***

-Then you create a TU object based on the search result, from which you derive a system info object through which you compile the TU system information output string:
+Then use the search result to access the TU and its system fields.
+Build a string that contains the TU system information:

 # [C#](#tab/tabid-2)
 ```cs